Skip to content

 General information

-The Multimedia Department trains students from the Department of Computer Science, the Department of New Media Arts, and the Department of Information Management in multimedia applications, photography, graphics, animation and sound, and human-computer interaction.
+The Department of Multimedia educates students of the Faculty of Computer Science, the Faculty of New Media Arts, and the Faculty of Information Management in the area of multimedia application operation, photography, graphics, animation, sound, and human-computer interaction.

 Multimedia (MUL)